 Don’t forget to check out the competition tab above, to see how you can get recognised for your great project work.

 Follow us on twitter for the latest updates: @TBB_SouthEast

 Take a look at photos from last year on our website...
 It’s a busy, interactive and inspiring event with exciting engineering workshops, hands-on activities, super science shows and much more!

-There’s loads going on at the Big Bang Fair South East 2016.
-We’ll have at least 150 separate activities, shows and workshops – check out the list below.
+There’s was loads going on at the Big Bang Fair South East 2016.
+We had more than 150 separate activities, shows and workshops – check out the list below.
 This is beng updated all the time, as more and more activities are confirmed.

 We are grateful for the support of our sponsors.

 CGG’s team of geoscientists uses a range of visual aids – including videos of worldwide operations, chocolate bars, jelly babies, mirrors and sand – to explain the mysteries of geology, rocks and reservoirs, physics, refraction and energy waves.